Can You Take Governor Off Golf Cart?

 FAQs

-Are electric golf carts quieter than gas?
+Are electric golf carts really quieter than gas?

-Does speed affect golf cart noise?
+Does weather or terrain affect noise?

 What Does YDRA Mean On A Yamaha Golf Cart?